DVLXLWZ/DVLXLWZ.github.io/index.md

 > Some of my grades: (1) Complex Geometry: 100/100;
 > (2) Riemannian Geometry: 90/100.

-> + **2020.12 – 2021.11** Basic Algebraic Geometry (advisor: Yin Hongbo): We learned some basic scheme theory and cohomology and some basic complex geommetry.
+> + **(2020.12 – 2021.11)Undergraduate research about Basic Algebraic Geometry** (advisor: Yin Hongbo): We learned some basic scheme theory and cohomology and some basic complex geommetry.

 ## Some Classes and Notes I have Taken (Not finished!!!)
  **Aim to make the younger students more convenience**